Resources

 ROLLINS PASS WEATHER

 Rollins Pass weather, like many places in Colorado, changes constantly.
-Add to this, the complexity that Rollins Pass has no infrastructure: no electricity, no webcams, no AWOS sites, and no SNOTEL sites.
-However, reasonable guesses at the weather and conditions on Rollins Pass can be ascertained from nearby AWOS and SNOTEL sites as well as nearby webcams from Winter Park Resort, Berthoud Pass, Eldora, atop Dakota Hill near Rollinsville, and Nederland.
-We’ll walk you through how to interpret the data below to make reasonable guesses as to how much snow you can expect on either side of Rollins Pass as well as what the current weather might look like.
+We’ll walk you through how to interpret the data to make reasonable guesses as to how much snow you can expect on either side of Rollins Pass as well as what the current weather might look like before you head to the pass.

 ROLLINS PASS MAPS